By Hilary Metcalfe

 -

-As a mocktail: serve over ice with a slice of grapefruit and a pinch of sea salt.
+Mocktail: Pour over ice with a grapefruit slice and pinch of sea salt

 -